yuriyapps/recipe-manager/README.md

 # Recipe Manager

-Angular web application for buying/managing recipes and ingredients The application uses MySQL for saving/retrieving data
+Angular application for buying/managing recipes and ingredients The application uses MySQL for saving/retrieving data